KelvenH/Guitar-Vault/README.md

         python3 manage.py migrate
     ```

-5. Create a superuser account to be able to access admin and log-in to your local version of the site (provides allauth permissions)
+5. Create a superuser account to be able to access admin and log-in to your local version of the site (provides allauth permissions):

    ```
         python3 manage.py create superuser
    ```

-6. You will be able to run the site on a local host by running the command
+6. You will be able to run the site on a local host by running the command:

    ```
         python3 manage.py runserver